Marrakech to Fes via the Sahara Desert: 4-Day Itinerary for Solo Travellers

 When finding a place to stay in Marrakech, I highly recommend opting for a riad – they offer a uniquely Moroccan experience!
 Many of them feature courtyard plunge pools and rooftop terraces, making these traditional guesthouses a real delight.

-To help you decide, I’ve compiled a list of the best riads in Marrakech and also looked into some eco-friendly hotels for those who prioritise sustainability.
+To help you decide, I’ve compiled a list of the best riads in Marrakech and solo traveller-friendly stays in the city.

 From Marrakech, embark on the breathtaking journey over the Tizi n’Tichka Pass to Ouarzazate.
 This charming desert city is situated along the Asif Tidili River.